-Women face a greater risk of sexual assault or harassment and genderspecific health problems6.
-And trans persons can be particularly vulnerable - engage with trans-rights organisations for further guidance; you can find resources here.
+Women face a greater risk of sexual assault or harassment and genderspecific health problems.

-These issues were raised when the GBTA released results from its survey of female business travellers back in 20187.
+These issues were raised when the GBTA released results from its survey of female business travelers back in 2018.
 Then, more than three quarters of female respondents (83%) felt they faced greater risk when traveling than their male counterparts.

-Yet, half a decade on, not much has changed.
-In a World Travel Protection8 survey of global business travellers last year, the number of female respondents saying traveling for work is less safe for women than men still stood at 71%.
+Yet, half a decade later, not much has changed.
+In a World Travel Protection survey of global business travelers last year, the number of female respondents saying traveling for work is less safe for women than men still stood at 71%.

 That this percentage is still so high is concerning, says Reed & Mackay CEO UK, Europe & Global Events Julie Oliver.
 "Although I personally feel quite safe when I travel, it does depend on the destination you're visiting," Oliver says.
-"Questions to include are what else do you need to understand about a destination's culture, what are the safest ways to get about?
+"Questions to include are what else do you need to understand about a destination's culture, what are the safest ways to get around?
 Looking at those recent survey statistics it's clear we still need to be talking about how we can help our clients feel safer when they travel."

-71% of female travelers said traveling for work is less safe for women than men8
+71% of female travelers said traveling for work is less safe for women than men